Prerequisites: Open to first year students only or by permission.

 Prerequisites: Senior standing

-The first in a two semester capstone senior design course sequence.
+The first in a two semester electrical engineering capstone senior design course sequence.

 Description: A substantial design project that allows application of electrical engineering skills to a multidisciplinary project.
 Requires project definition, planning and scheduling, effective written and oral communication of technical ideas, incorporation of realistic constraints and engineering standards, functioning effectively on a multidisciplinary team, and applying new ideas as needed to meet project goals.

-Prerequisites: ECEN 494/(UNO) ECEN 4940 or permission; admission to the College of Engineering.
+Prerequisites: ECEN 494 or permission; admission to the College of Engineering.

 The second in a two semester capstone senior design course sequence.

-Description: Continuation of a substantial design project that allows application of electrical engineering skills to a multidisciplinary project.
-A project that meets specifications and that is completed according to a pre-determined schedule and within budget.
-Requires effective written and oral communication of technical ideas, incorporation of realistic constraints and engineering standards, functioning effectively on a multidisciplinary team, and applying new ideas as needed to meet project goals.
+Description: A substantial design project that allows application of computer engineering skills to a multidisciplinary project.
+Requires project definition, planning and scheduling, effective written and oral communication of technical ideas, incorporation of realistic constraints and engineering standards, functioning effectively on a multidisciplinary team, and applying new ideas as needed to meet project goals.

 This course is a prerequisite for: ECEN 499